-Note: After you set the DMZ host, the firewall related to the host will not work.
+After you set the DMZ host, the firewall related to the host will not work.

-5.7.4 UPnP
+4.7.4 UPnP

 The Universal Plug and Play (UPnP) feature allows the devices, such as Internet computers, to access the local host resources or devices as needed.
 UPnP devices can be automatically discovered by the UPnP service application on the LAN.
-You can configure UPnP on this page that shown in figure 5-30:
+You can configure UPnP on this page that shown in Figure 4-34: